Uzi: Zastava M97

 The Zastava M97 is a Serbian clone of the Mini Uzi.
 Two variants consist of the M97 with an 8 in barrel and the M97K with a 6.5 in barrel and no folding stock with a vertical foregrip permanent attached.

-HAMAS clone
+Hamas clone

-From 1993 to 1996, HAMAS created a total of 350 clones of the Uzi until its production was dismantled by the Palestinian Security Services' Intelligence unit under Moussa Arafat.
+From 1993 to 1996, Hamas manufactured a total of 350 Uzi clones, until its production was dismantled by the Palestinian Security Services' intelligence unit led by Moussa Arafat.